-After a discussion with crew from Emerging Dynamics about the modular-pages issue, we showed them headless CMS that would work perfectly for them, Storyblok.
+After a discussion with the crew from Emerging Dynamics about the modular-pages issue, we showed them headless CMS that would work perfectly for them, Storyblok.

 With Grav CMS previously they had modular-content ie user could add/edit any page with predefined components.
-We’ve configured Storyblok to work in the same way so that clients experience working with previous CMS didn’t change much.
+We’ve configured Storyblok to work in the same way so that clients’ experience working with previous CMS didn’t change much.

 Whatmore, one of the biggest pros for Storyblok (from user/editor point of view) is the ability to preview components inside Storyblok, not only on a website itself.
 Let’s say your setup has 30 predefined components.
-It’s impossible for user to remember all of them based on their names.
-With Storyblok user can quickly add component - check if this one is ok if not try with another without need to trigger new build.
+It’s impossible for the user to remember all of them based on their names.
+With Storyblok users can quickly add component - check if this one is ok if not try with another without need to trigger a new build.

 Finally, moving content between CMSs was amazingly easy as well.
 All that we needed to do was to rewrite components written in .twig (twig - PHP template engine) to React components and connect it with Storyblok.

-As already mentioned in Veronym case study where we used this combo, source plugin for Storyblok doesn’t use GraphQL and the content delivery to pages/component is slightly different than with other CMSs.
+As already mentioned in Veronym case study where we used this combo, the source plugin for Storyblok doesn’t use GraphQL and the content delivery to pages/component is slightly different than with other CMSs.
 Because of that, we weren’t able to use one of the benefits Gatsby offers, gatsby-image a React component specially designed to work seamlessly with Gatsby’s GraphQL queries.

 Since that was the case we made a plugin, gatsby-storyblok-image, which allowed us to use gatsby-image together with Storyblok outside of GraphQL.
 With it, the experience of using the Gatsby websites with Storyblok on a backed increased significantly.